nutta-git/single-amd-gpu-passthrough/README.md

    ```
 4) Adding the vbios to the VM
 5) Follow the guide: https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/8)-Attaching-the-GPU-to-your-VM
-6) Directory should be: var/lib/libvirt/vgabios/patched.rom
+6) Directory should be: *var/lib/libvirt/vgabios/patched.rom*

 # Part -8 : Conversions
-1) We need to convert the Bus ID and Vender id to the following formart:
+1) Convert the Bus ID and Vender id to the following formart:

   dGPU VGA